gail-yxie/adawac/README.md

-# Adaptively Weighted Augmentation Consistency (AdaWAC)
+# AdaWAC: Adaptively Weighted Augmentation Consistency Regularization for Volumetric Medical Image Segmentation

+This repository is the official implementation of _AdaWAC: Adaptively Weighted Augmentation Consistency Regularization for Volumetric Medical Image Segmentation_

 ## File Organization
-The main implementation in `adawac` is attached in the supplementary materials and will be published on GitHub.
+The main implementation in `adawac` is attached in the supplementary materials.

-To run AdaWAC, the relative paths for the datasets. pretrained models, and results are configured as follows.
+To run AdaWAC, the relative paths for the datasets. pretrained models and results are configured as follows.

 ```python
 ..